 Those experiences stuck with him after he retired from Verizon and was on the hunt for something new to do.

-Fulton described Soulidify as an attempt to bring some positivity and diversity into more films.
+Fulton described Soulidifly as an attempt to bring some positivity and diversity into more films.
 The company’s movies and other ventures tend to focus on uplifting stories of people who come from varied backgrounds.
-He said Soulidify has found an eager audience.
+He said Soulidifly has found an eager audience.

 “We have found a niche of unmet demand where people want to know more about how they can help their children to live their best lives, how they can be a better neighbor,” he said.